 - follow the advice of local authorities.

-If there's an attack, leave the affected area immediately, if it's safe to do so.
+If there's an attack, leave the area immediately if it's safe to do so.

 Looking after your health

-Local health authorities provide limited medical support at the commemorative sites.
-The medical support provided is equipped for medical emergencies and not to treat minor ailments.
-Bring a small first-aid kit and sunscreen with you as these aren’t provided by the first aid teams.
+Local health authorities provide limited medical support at the memorial sites.
+They are equipped for emergencies, not to treat minor ailments.
+Bring a small first-aid kit and sunscreen, as the first-aid teams don't provide these.

-Facilities are not generally available for people with disabilities or restricted mobility.
+There are few facilities for people with disabilities or restricted mobility.
 The terrain varies from sealed roads, cobblestone paths and uneven surfaces.
-You will often have to stand and queue for long periods.
+You will often have to stand for long periods.

 Make sure you bring with you: